Spotlight on Black-Owned Brands: Voices and Makers at Toronto’s Black Market

 Fire & Desire Candle Company Co.

-Another brand that touched me was Fire and Desire Candle Company, a Black family owned business from Nova Scotia.
+Another brand that stayed with me was Fire & Desire Candle Co., a Black family-owned business from Nova Scotia.
 The warmth at their booth was immediate.
-Shantae, the founder, built the company five years ago, and her whole family takes part in the work.
-Her son walked me through how each candle is made.
-Everything is hand poured in small batches, vegan and cruelty free.
+Founder Shantae started the company five years ago, and her entire family takes part in the work.
+Her son walked me through how each candle is made—hand-poured in small batches, vegan, and cruelty free.

-The scents are rich and comforting.
-My favorite was Issa Vibe, a blend of pumpkin, caramel, pecan, butter, orange peel, and maple.
-It feels like fall wrapped in warmth.
-What made it special was not just the scent, but the energy behind it.
-You can feel the family’s care in every detail.
+The scent that stuck with me was Issa Vibe—a rich blend of pumpkin, caramel, pecan, butter, orange peel, and maple.
+It smells like fall wrapped in warmth.
+But what made it special was more than the scent.
+You could feel the love and generational care behind every candle.

 Find out more here: Fire & Desire Candle Co.
 Website